iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes. Photo: iRunFar/Eszter Horanyi

 Road Versus Trail Shoes

 What’s the difference between road and trail shoes?
 Think of it like bike tires.
 Road bike tires are smooth and designed for quicker movement over smooth surfaces.
 Mountain bike tires, however, feature lugs that help them grip on dirt, rocks, and mud.
 Likewise, trail running shoes will have lugs for grip and sometimes rock plates for extra protection from sharp objects on the trail.
-Good lugs and rockplates can be overkill for the road but necessary for the dirt.
+Good lugs and rockplates can be overkill for the road but are necessary for the dirt.

 Cushion